 How do I pull it together?

 Since it is our intention that these primitives are used by others to run an attestation service, the primitives are the building blocks required to build them.
-We will soon publish a 'how to' guide on how to assemble a service with the primitives.
-I will update this blog as soon as this guide is complete and available.
+We have published a 'how to' guide on how to assemble a service with the primitives.
 Intel is not intending to build a service at this time.